h4ndzdatm0ld/dev-knot-blog/README.md

 ## Deployments - Github Actions - DockerHub

-For my own amusement, Github Actions packages a simple nginx container upon successful builds to `develop` and `main` and tags the image accordingly.
+For my amusement, Github Actions packages a simple Nginx container upon successful merge to `develop` and `main` and tags the image accordingly.
 This is not used for production but was part of the original process to deploy with AWS Fargate.
 That proved to be total overkill and now it's just an artifact that's published with no real use other than a simple portable image of my blog that can be built with docker, locally.

-## Docker Compose
+## Docker

-These two things could probably be collapsed and either just use the `nginx` or `traefik` for local testing and dockerhub publishing instead of the added complexity of managing two reverse proxies for my own entertainment.
+These two things could probably be collapsed and either just use the `Nginx` or `Traefik` for local testing and Dockerhub publishing instead of the added complexity of managing two reverse proxies for my own entertainment.

 ### nginx-web.yml

 This file can be called with `docker-compose -f nginx-web.yml up`.
 Builds a local image with Nginx.

+> Try It! `docker run -it --rm -d -p 8080:80 --name blog h4ndzdatm0ld/dev-knot-blog:{latest|develop}`

 ### docker-compose.yml